retsoced/atomic-grav/README.md

 #### [Checkout GRAV](https://getgrav.org "Get GRAV - the best Flat-file CMS platform")

+---

-## Site Setup
+## Installation

 So you want to do this?
-Great, start by either cloning this repo of forking it.
+Great, start by either cloning this repo or forking it.

-### Installation

 1. Clone the [Pattern library repository](https://github.com/retsoced/grav-pattern-library-template) to a folder in the webroot of your server, e.g. `~/webroot/grav`.
 Launch the **console**:
    ```